xfortisfye/Certified-Blockchain-Solutions-Architect/mods/m02.md

 B2C Use Case
 - A Business-to-Consumer (B2C) is business or transactions conducted directly between a company and consumers who are the end-users of its products or services.
-- Services being provided to the consumer is an area of interest to the company -Consumers increasingly want more transparency in the services and products they purchases
+- Services being provided to the consumer is an area of interest to the company
+- Consumers increasingly want more transparency in the services and products they purchases
 - Some area of focus
   - Food Supply Traceability
   - Resource Procurement